/>

 What is Amazon's return policy?

-While most of the items purchased from Amazon between Oct.
-11 and Dec.
-25, 2022 are eligible for a return until Jan.
-31, 2023, the policy does not apply to every item on the platform.
 When shopping, you should pay close attention to whether you're choosing products that are sold and shipped directly from Amazon, which qualify for the retailer's extended return policy, and ones that are distributed by third-party sellers, which don't qualify.

-As always, downloadable and consumable digital products such as gift cards are not eligible for returns, period.
+When in doubt, look for the "Returnable until Jan 31, 2024" label under the buy button on listings for confirmation.
+Downloadable and consumable digital products such as gift cards are not eligible for returns, period.

-What happens if my item arrived damaged?
+What happens if my item arrives damaged?

-In the case that an item arrived damaged, either due to shipping or manufacturer defect, you'll want to reach out to the retailer or brand's customer service line for further instruction.
+In the case that an item arrives damaged, either due to shipping or manufacturer defect, reach out to the retailer or brand's customer service line immediately for further instruction.
 In most cases, the return or replacement process will be the same as usual.
-However, there is a possibility that you may have to file an investigation claim with your local carrier if the damage is suspected to have occurred during shipping.

 What if I don't have my receipt?